AsafManela/LassoPlot.jl/README.md

 By default it shows non zero coefficients at the AICc in color and the rest grayed out.

-Use selectedvars to select a subset of the variables to present.
+Use `selectedvars` to select a subset of the variables to present.

 The minimum AICc segment is represented by a solid vertical line and the CVmin and CV1se cross-validation selected segments in dashed vertical lines.

-To specify other selection criteria use the select=:AICc, :CVmin, or :CV1se.
+To specify other selection criteria use the `select=:AICc, :CVmin, or :CV1se`.

-Vertical lines are determined by showselectors=[:AICc,:CVmin,:CV1se].
+Vertical lines are determined by `showselectors=[:AICc,:CVmin,:CV1se]`.

 varnames can be used to specify variable names.